MrE-Fog/aws-wickr-data-retention-analysis-with-amazon-athena/README.md

 8. Now to ensure the service has started correctly, run `docker ps -a` and copy the Container ID, then run `docker logs <container_ID`.
 You should see Login Successful and a new password.
 9. Repeat step 2 and 3, and replace the initial password with this new one.
 This will be used if you restart the retention service.
 10. Go to the AWS Wickr Network admin pane, under **'Data Retention'** and ensure you now have a green tick at the bottom, then switch the toggle at the bottom to on.
-12. The Data retention title at the top of the page will now have a green Active icon next to it.
+12. The **data retention** title at the top of the page will now have a green Active icon next to it.
 You are now running Data retention for your network.

 ## Configure the Amazon Kinesis Data Firehose Agent